 Ngati Whakaue Tribal Farmlands

 We have a strong relationship with local iwi that demonstrates the relationship between the commercial world of tourism and the landowners (Ngati Whakaue).
-If OGO is successful, then a higher percentage of our revenue is paid to Ngati Whakaue, in turn this is invested into the future of the tribe, to provide a sustainable income source for the iwi.
+If ZORB is successful, then a higher percentage of our revenue is paid to Ngati Whakaue, in turn this is invested into the future of the tribe, to provide a sustainable income source for the iwi.
 We also support Ngati Whakaue’s future leaders programme, where the youth learn about the different ways in which the iwi uses their land.
-We are privileged to share this relationship with the iwi.
+We are privileged to share this relationship with our local iwi.